Unpaid Commissions Litigation

-Highly paid salespersons on Wall Street typically are paid a significant percentage of their annual compensation in commissions.
-A commission is compensation based on a percentage of the dollar amount of the salesperson’s orders or sales.
+Highly paid salespersons on Wall Street are typically paid a significant percentage of their annual compensation in commissions.
+A commission is a compensation based on a percentage of the salesperson’s orders or sales.

-Such compensation is a commission regardless of whether what the salesperson sells are securities, goods, services, real estate, insurance, or anything else.
+Such compensation is a commission regardless of whether the salesperson sells securities, goods, services, real estate, insurance, or anything else.

-In New York, a commissioned salesperson’s agreed terms of employment must be in writing and signed by both the employer and the commissioned salesperson.
-This employment agreement must include:
+In a commissioned salesperson’s agreed terms of employment must be in writing and signed by both the employer and the commissioned salesperson.
+This employment agreement must include the following:

 - The frequency of reconciliation (if the agreement provides for a recoverable draw)

-As a penalty, the New York Labor Law creates a presumption that, if the terms of employment are not reduced to writing, the terms that the commissioned salesperson presents are the agreed-upon terms of employment.
+As a penalty, the Manhattan Labor Law creates a presumption that if the terms of employment are not reduced to writing, the terms that the commissioned salesperson presents are the agreed-upon terms of employment.